xigt/lgid/README.md

-word-n-gram-size                   | number of tokens in word-lm n-grams morpheme-n-gram-size               | number of tokens in morpheme-lm n-grams character-n-gram-size              | number of chars in character-lm n-grams Crúbadán-char-size                 | number of chars in Crúbadán character-lm n-grams Crúbadán-word-size                 | number of tokens in Crúbadán word-lm n-grams morpheme-delimiter                 | regular expression for tokenizing morphemes frequent-mention-threshold         | minimum window mentions to be "frequent" after-frequent-mention-threshold   | min. mentions after an IGT to be "frequent"
+word-n-gram-size                   | number of tokens in word-lm n-grams morpheme-n-gram-size               | number of tokens in morpheme-lm n-grams character-n-gram-size              | number of chars in character-lm n-grams crubadan-char-size                 | number of chars in Crúbadán character-lm n-grams crubadan-word-size                 | number of tokens in Crúbadán word-lm n-grams morpheme-delimiter                 | regular expression for tokenizing morphemes frequent-mention-threshold         | minimum window mentions to be "frequent" after-frequent-mention-threshold   | min. mentions after an IGT to be "frequent"